Claken/red-tetris/README.md

 # ![red-tetris - Copy](https://github.com/user-attachments/assets/a2df82c6-00d2-4dae-9977-c5ca1f49de15)  RED TETRIS  ![red-tetris-reverse](https://github.com/user-attachments/assets/7b21961b-896d-4ada-ae8d-6a01f83c6e33)

-The goal of this project is to develop a multiplayer Tetris game over the network using exclusively a Full Stack JavaScript stack
+Red Tetris is a multiplayer Tetris game designed to be played over the network.
+The game is built using a full-stack JavaScript stack and leverages modern technologies to ensure smooth gameplay and reliable connectivity.

 ## 📜 Rules